 Unlike any other temple in the pilgrim city, this unique temple worships Mother India.
 Inside is a huge relief map in marble of undivided India instead of any idol.
 Located in the campus of Mahatma Gandhi Kashi Vidyapith, this temple was constructed in 1936 by freedom fighter Babu Shiv Prasad Gupta.
 It was inaugurated by Mahatma Gandhi.

 The Alamgir Mosque is also known as Beni Madhav Ka Darera and is a blend of the Hindu and Mughal styles of the architecture.
 The mosque was built by Aurangzeb on the site of the Vishnu Temple.

 Tulsi Manas Temple

-This temple is dedicated to Lord Rama and is situated where the great medieval seer Tulsidas is believed to have lived and written the great epic 'Shri Ramcharitmanas'.
+This temple is dedicated to Lord Rama and is believed to be the place where Saint Tulsidas used to live.
+This is also the place he is said to have penned down the great epic 'Shri Ramcharitmanas'.

 The temple is located in the premises of the Banaras Hindu University and was by the Birlas.
 It was planned by Pandit Madan Mohan Malaviya and is open to all irrespective of caste or creed.

 One of the oldest educational centres in India, the Banaras Hindu University was built in 1917.
 It has a campus spread over five square kilometers.
 Inside the campus is Bharat Kala Bhavan which has a fine collection of miniature paintings, sculptures from first to fifteenth centuries.
 Galleries here are full of old photographs of Varanasi and its famous brocade textile.